balajich/spring-cloud-session-5-microservices-documentation/README.md

 ```

 # Next Steps
-- How micoservice communicate with each other,Inter microservice communication
+- How deploy microservices using docker

 # References
-- Spring Microservices in Action by John Carnell
  - Hands-On Microservices with Spring Boot and Spring Cloud: Build and deploy Java microservices
 using Spring Cloud, Istio, and Kubernetes -Magnus Larsson
+- Spring Microservices in Action by John Carnell

 # Next Tutorial
 - https://github.com/balajich/spring-cloud-session-3-inter-microservice-communication-sync